cailynhk/tinygen/README.md

    Place the repo URL and the prompt in the body of the request.

 ## Hitting the public URL:
-1. Using Postman, request TingyGen using the following link: https://tinygen-theta.vercel.app/fetch-repo/
+1. Using Postman, request TinyGen using the following link: https://tinygen-theta.vercel.app/fetch-repo/
 2. Place the repo URL and the prompt in the body of the request.